 - Systems, no matter how complicated they are, rely on an underlying order.

-- Very simple or very small systems or events can cause very complex behavioural patterns or occurrences.
+- Very simple or very small systems or events can cause very complex behavioral patterns or occurrences.

-- This assumption, in theory, stated that it was possible to make almost perfect predictions about the behaviour of any physical system.
+- This assumption, in theory, stated that it was possible to make almost perfect predictions about the behavior of any physical system.

 - Physicist Henri Poincare proved mathematically that even if the initial measurements could be a million times more accurate the uncertainty of prediction does not lessen but remained massive.

-- When Henri Poincare was working on a problem (@ 1890’s) of interactions between three planets and how they affect each other he considered that since gravitational laws were well known the solution should be straightforward.
+- When Henri Poincare was working on a problem (in the 1890s) of interactions between three planets and how they affect each other he considered that since gravitational laws were well known the solution should be straightforward.